charleskessler/Dotify/README.md

     IEnumerable<Artist> Execute();
 }
 ```
-Now, in our API project we can implement this interface using our MongoDB collection:
+Now, in our API project we can implement this interface using our MongoDB `Artist` collection:

 ```csharp
 using Dotify.Api.Features.Artists.Data;